 Other Las Vegas Fatburger Locations

-Besides the flagship Fatburger on the Strip, there are eleven other of the franchises in Las Vegas.
+Besides the flagship Fatburger on the Strip, there are ten other of the franchises in Las Vegas.
 Many of these are in locals casinos.

 Fatburger has restaurants inside the following casinos: